 As a freshman student, you'll likely be living in one of our newly built (and completely awesome) apartment complexes a short distance from campus (15 minutes on foot, 5 minutes by bus or light rail).
 Typically, you'll find four students sharing a two-bedroom, two-bathroom apartment, that comes with a full kitchen, washer/dryer, free internet, and other great amenities.
 And, as with all student housing, you'll find a Neumont RA close by.
 It's light-years better than a traditional dorm (plus, no communal bathrooms).

-This has just been a sneak peek of life at Neumont University.
+This has just been a sneak peek of life at Neumont College of Computer Science.
 However, our great campus, our talented faculty, and life in Salt Lake City are best experienced in person.
 Learn what it means to be a Neumont student and schedule your campus visit.